Fitting Prediction Rule Ensembles with R Package pre: Empirical evaluation

 \subsubsection{Assessment of performance}

-To assess performance, the bootstrap cross validation design for benchmark experiments with real-world data of \cite{HothyLeis05} was employed.
+To assess performance, the bootstrap cross-validation design for benchmark experiments with real-world data of \cite{HothyLeis05} was employed.
 From each dataset, 250 bootstrap samples were drawn.
 Each bootstrap sample was used for training and predictive accuracy was subsequently assessed using the test observations that were not included in the bootstrap sampled training data.
 Predictive accuracy was quantified through calculating mean squared error (MSE) in regression problems and the area under the receiver operating curve (AUC) value in classification problems.
-Interpretability was assessed through counting the number of predictor variables, for the BostonHousing and Ionosphere data.
+Interpretability was assessed through counting the number of predictor variables, for the \code{BostonHousing} and \code{Ionosphere} data.
 As it was assumed the two random forest methods and the two single tree methods would yield similar complexities, respectively, only the number of variables for \code{cforest} and \code{ctree} were counted.
-The Ozone and BreastCancer datasets include multiple factors with $>7$ levels, which are coded as sets of dummy indicator variables by the \code{rulefit} function, which distorts the final model's predictor variable count.
-Therefore, the total number of base learners with non-zero coefficients (i.e., the number of terms) were counted in the Ozone and BreastCancer datasets.
+For the \code{BreastCancer} and \code{Ozone} datasets, the total number of base learners with non-zero coefficients (i.e., the number of terms) were counted.
 The number of terms were only evaluated for \code{pre} and \code{rulefit}.
 Finally, computation time in seconds was recorded for every fitted model.